80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 ## Preamble

-We are developers, teachers, thinkers, and users united by a growing alarm: we are building systems we don't understand, using tools that make us dumber, and calling it progress.
+We are developers, teachers, thinkers, and users caught in a trap we built ourselves.
+United by a growing alarm: we are building systems we don't understand, using tools that make us dumber, and calling it progress.

 This community exists to prove there's another way.
 Technology should amplify human capability, not replace it.
-AI should handle the repetitive so humans can focus on the creative, the ethical, the meaningful.
+AI should handle the mindless repetitive crap so humans can focus on the creative, the ethical, the meaningful; the work that reminds us why we started coding in the first place.

 We believe in three irreplaceable human values that no algorithm can replicate: **Wisdom** (understanding consequences beyond data), **Integrity** (taking responsibility for what we build), and **Compassion** (caring about human flourishing over metrics).

-These aren't abstract ideals.
-They're practical necessities.
+These aren't just nice words we put in our constitution to feel good about ourselves.
+They're the difference between tools that serve humans and tools that consume them.
 When systems fail—and they always do—we need humans who understand why, who can fix them, who remember what the code was supposed to do for people.

-This constitution isn't perfect.
-It's an experiment in building technology communities that don't eat their own souls.
+This constitution is an experiment in building technology communities that don't get their souls eaten.
+Could a corporation adopt this constitution?
+Absolutely fucking not.
+The language alone would cause the entire HR department to shit their pants.
+That's the point.
+This constitution is corporate-repellent by design.

 Join us if you believe humans matter more than metrics.